 - Grilled corn on the cob: From spicy rubs to herb butter to Mexican street corn, there are so many delicious ways to dress up an ear of grilled corn.
 Choose a recipe you think your guests will love or set up a variety of toppings they can put on the corn themselves.

 - Burgers and Dogs: Your guests may expect these ubiquitous American cookout foods, but you can still surprise them by making them a little special, like these to-die-for burgers and Lewis' Coney Island hot dogs.

 - Barbecue ribs: Bring a bit of the South to your cookout with fall-off-the-bone, finger-licking barbecue ribs.
 No one will be able to resist.

 - Side dishes: What would a barbecue be without potato salad?
 And bring a bit of healthy green to the buffet table with this make-ahead spinach salad.

-- Desserts: Take the ice cream sundae to the next level with these brownie sundaes with banana chips.
+- Desserts: Take ice cream sundaes to the next level with these brownie sundaes with banana chips.
 And what is more American than pie?
 This blueberry pie with lemon pastry will keep your patriotic theme going until the end.

 Remember to Relax!

 A classic Fourth of July Barbecue is best when you have good friends, good food, and good fun.
-Don't forget what's important when you celebrate this special day—try to relax and spend time with your guests to create memories to share for years to come.
+Don't forget what's important when you celebrate this special day—try to relax and spend time with your guests to create memories that you'll share for years to come.
 Planning in advance will make sure the day goes smoothly and that everyone has a good time, including you!